Information for Building Material

 accompany the proposal.
 The proposal and data are made

 available to all AWPA Technical Committee Members, all

 Association members, and upon request, the general public.

-The proposal is considered by our Subcommittees and Committees
+The proposal is considered by our Technical Committees

 in an open, ANSI-accredited, consensus-based process, and if